 When you’re watching movies or playing games, glare can really put a damper on the experience.
 Is there anything more irritating than missing a key scene or gameplay moment due to glare?
 Probably not.

-Fortunately, an anti-glare screen for your laptop reduces the amount of both direct and ambient light that hits your screen.
+Fortunately, an anti-glare screen reduces the amount of both direct and ambient light that hits your screen.
 Plus, it reduces the amount of visible dust, grease, and dirt on your display, so you enjoy your media without dealing with light or grime.

 3. More vibrant colors

-Another great benefit of anti-glare screen protectors is how they better brings out the vibrancy of deep colors.
+Another great benefit of anti-glare screens is how it better brings out the vibrancy of deep colors.
 This is great for those who intend to use their anti-glare screen for hours on end for work or entertainment.

 An anti-glare monitor is ideal for most remote work, because the enhanced dark color vibrancy helps to reduce eye strain.
 While general color vibrancy is considered superior on glossy screens without AR coating, an anti-glare screen more than makes up for this by bringing out more color in strong lighting conditions.